In this article:

 You can view both pending and filled options orders by following these steps:

-- Here you can see any pending or recently filled orders.
+- View your pending or recently filled orders

-- Select the Activity tab from the top menu.
+- Select the Activity tab from the side menu

-- Here you can see any pending or recently filled orders.
+- View your pending or recently filled orders

 Pending options orders are orders that haven't been filled yet, often because they haven't met your specified limit price.